zhaohuabing/johnhenryp/content/post/2019-02-14-changing-the-color-of-notification-badges-in-osx.md

 Restart your computer, and you should be able to edit your files.
 (If my instructions are unclear you can see [here for a clearer guide](https://web.archive.org/web/20190214172910/https://www.howtogeek.com/230424/how-to-disable-system-integrity-protection-on-a-mac-and-why-you-shouldnt/).)

 Great!
 Now go back to the same file location as described about and edit original the file names so that they are `statuslabel.backup.png` and `statuslabel@2x.backup.png` respectively.
 You will proably need to type in your password.
-Copy in your newly edited files.
+Copy in your newly edited files, and give them the original titles statuslabel names.

 Voila!
 You've now changed the color of the notification badges on your computer!